Ninjacraze writes about networking, data communications, computer languages, and refrigerators.

-Just as humans use language to communicate, and different regions have different languages, computers also have their own languages that are specific to them.
+Just as humans use language to communicate, and different regions have different languages, computers also have their own specific languages.

 Different kinds of languages have been developed to perform different types of work on the computer.
 Basically, languages can be divided into two categories according to how the computer understands them.